spraakbanken/mink-backend/documentation/README.md

 In order to keep the semi automatic documentation process intact you will need to import the collection `postman.json` into Postman.
 There you can add and edit requests.
 To update the OAS follow the following steps:

-1. Export Postman collection.
+1. Export Postman collection (v2.1)
-2. Convert to OAS using https://apitransform.com/convert/ and save result as `oas.json`
-3. Adapt information in `info.yaml`
+2. Adapt information in `info.yaml`
-4. Run `python update-oas.py path/to/oas.json` (with venv activated)
+3. Run `python update-oas.py path/to/postman-collection.json` (with venv activated)